.png)

 Technical Report

-For year ending 30th June 2025
+For year ending 30th June 2026

 Tabled and Read by Ian George

-Last AGM Sat 12th Sep 2025
+Last AGM Sat 23rd July '25

-place to hold some of our regular workshops.
-We have also been
+of our regular workshops.
+We have also been getting together at a few different

-fellowship and some giggles over a meal.
+Cafes and Bistros to enjoy fellowship and some giggles over a meal.

-done with refugee and welfare organisations in re purposing older equipment before it becomes redundant.
+I would also again like to acknowledge and thank Klaus for the continuing work he has done with refugee and welfare organisations in re purposing older equipment before it becomes redundant.

 It continues to be a year of looking after our existing clients and having some new clients join our program.

-With the initial NBN rollout completed at the end of 2020 and with more and more fibre technology being installed in 2025/6, this will mean most of our area will now have access to the new fibre network and the pricing for NBN powered plans are becoming more viable.
+With the initial NBN rollout completed at the end of 2020 and with more and more fibre technology being offered to the premise (FTTP) in 2026/7, this will mean most of our area will now have access to the new fibre network and the pricing for

-This can mean more people now have the option to access online streaming services such as Netflix, Paramount Plus and ABC iView if they choose to connect to their own Internet service via an Internet Service Provider.
+NBN powered plans are becoming more acceptable.
+This means more people now have the option to access online streaming services such as Netflix, Paramount Plus and ABC iView if they choose to connect to their own Internet service via an Internet Service Provider.

-I have again enjoyed the year with the association and the regular laughs with our committee at the Workshops and luncheons and look forward to another prosperous year in 2026.
+I have again enjoyed the year with the association and the regular laughs with our committee at the Workshops and luncheons and look forward to another prosperous year in 2027

 Technical Report

-For year ending 30th June 2025
+For year ending 30th June 2026

 Tabled and Read by Klaus Jungling